-Each Thursday we meet in The Godlee Observatory (apart from the Public Lecture evenings and the Christmas/New Year break), from about 19:00.
+Each Thursday we meet in The Godlee Observatory (apart from the Public Lecture evenings and the Christmas/New Year break, when the Observatory will be closed), from about 19:00.
 Any scheduled talks will start at about 20:00.
 Weather permitting, we may also observe using the telescopes until as late as people want to stay.
 If you are interested in coming to any of these meetings please see the visitor information page.

 Member's Notice Board

 Posted: 23 July 2018

 The MAS website has pages devoted to images of the night sky, as well as the Sun and Moon, and images may be submitted to the website via e-mail to the webmaster, in addition to posting on the MAS Facebook page.

 Details about image submission can be found here.